How to Increase Monthly Active Users in SaaS

 Dumb notifications (“You haven’t logged in!”) get muted.
 Smart notifications deliver value without requiring the user to open your app.

 Implementation: start with email.
 In-app notifications and push come later.
 Pick the three most important events in your product (metric threshold crossed, data anomaly detected, new data available) and build alerts around those.
-This alone can increase user engagement in SaaS by 15–25% when the alerts surface genuinely useful information.
+This alone can increase monthly active users by 15–25% when the alerts surface genuinely useful information.

 Lever 5: Referral and Invite Mechanism

-Every active user is a potential distribution channel.
+Every member of your monthly active users base is a potential distribution channel.
 But most referral programs fail because they reward the wrong behavior.

 For solo founders, a lightweight version works best: a pre-written tweet or LinkedIn post that the user can share with one click.
 No referral codes, no tracking links, no complex reward tiers.
 Just make it easy to share at the right moment.